ismatfarjana/T1A3_Portfolio/README.md

 ---
 ## 🍋 Copyright ©️
 ✅
 A copyright for this website is on the bottom of every page.
-W3C rules is followed here to write a correct copyright.
+W3C rules are followed here to write a correct copyright.

 ![copyright](https://i.imgur.com/XZlNtx2.png)